-School Profile Our School Change from Last Year Students (n=128) Retention rate 0 Same Attendance rate 96.4% Down from 96.6% Nith disabilities other than speech 3 Up from 0 Older than usual for grade 0 Same Out-of-of school suspensions or expulsions for violent &/or N/A Same criminal offenses Annual dropout rate N/A Same Students in residence 128 Up from 125 National Achievement Semifinalists/Finalists 75% / 75% Same Seniors Completing Science Research Project 100% Same Community Service-hr./student 83 Same Graduating attending college 100% Same Seniors eligible for LIFE Scholarship 97% Down from 100% Total scholarship offered \$10,187,194 Down from \$10,315,215 Number of seniors 63 Up from 61 National Merit Semifinalists/Finalists 24% / 21% Up from 16% / 16% Teachers (n=14) Teachers with advanced degrees 100% Same Percent of classes not taught by highly qualified teachers N/R Same Teachers with emergency or provisional certificates N/A Same Teachers returning from previous year 100% Same Teacher attendance rate 98.7% Down from 98.9% Average salary \$63,062 Up from \$61,299 Professional development days per teacher 6 Up from 1 (2009 lost 5 non academic days to furlough Teachers with Doctorates 79% Same Years teaching experience-middle 50% 18 to 36 Up from 17 to 35 School President's years at the school 9 Up from 8 Student-teacher ratio in core subjects 10 to 1 Same Prime instructional time 95.1% Down from 95.5% Percent of expenditures for instruction N/R Same Dollars spent per pupil \$13,122 a Down from \$15,043 Percent of expenditures for teacher salaries 63.0% Up from 62.2% Opportunities in the arts N/A Same Parents attending conferences 86.0% Up from 70.2% SACS accreditation N/A Same University/Industrial Partners in Research Mentor Program 9 Same Mentors in Research Program 51 Down from 61 Student clubs and organizations 34 Up from 32 Students active in clubs/societies 98% Same Varsity sports teams 9 Same Students participating in varsity sports 72% Down from 79% Students returning to home high school 10.1% Up from 2.4% Outreach to other schools Students in Summer Science Program (SSP) 223 Down from 271 University Partners in SSP 5 Down from 7 week summer research positions for other HS students 12 Up from 10 Other S.C.
+South Carolina Governor's School for Science and Ma nthematics

+School Profile

+Our School Change from Last Year

+Students (n=129)

+Retention rate 0 Same

+Attendance rate 99.2% Up from 97.1%

+With disabilities other than speech 0 Down from 2

+Older than usual for grade 0 Same

+Out-of-of school suspensions or expulsions for violent &/or criminal offenses N/A Same

+Annual dropout rate N/A Same

+Students in residence 129 Up from 121

+National Achievement Semifinalists/Finalists 50% / 50% Up from 25%

+Seniors Completing Science Research Project 100% Same

+Community Service-hr./student 83 Same

+Graduating attending college 100% Same

+Seniors eligible for LIFE Scholarship 100% Same

+Total scholarship offered \$11,878,000 Up from \$9,300,000

+Number of seniors 61 Up from 50

+National Merit Semifinalists/Finalists 16% / 16% Down from 32% / 32%

+Teachers (n=14)

+Feachers with advanced degrees 100% Same

+Percent of classes not taught by highly qualified teachers N/R Same

+Teachers with emergency or provisional certificates N/A Same

+Teachers returning from previous year 100% Same

+Teacher attendance rate 99.7% Up from 99.1%

+Average salary \$63,062 Same

+Professional development days per teacher 6 same

+Teachers with Doctorates 79% Same

+Years teaching experience-middle 50% 20 to 38 Up from 19 to 37

+School 20 10 30 op 110111 17 to 37

+11 Un from 10

+President's years at the school Student-teacher ratio in core subjects 11 11 to 1 Up from 10 Same

+Prime instructional time 98.9%

+Up from 98.3%

+Percent of expenditures for instruction N/R Same

+Dollars spent per pupil \$13,122 a Same

+Percent of expenditures for teacher salaries 63.0% Same Same

+Opportunities in the arts N/A

+Parents attending conferences 89% Up from 84%

+SACS accreditation N/A Same

+University/Industrial Partners in Research Mentor Program 12 Up from 10

+Mentors in Research Program 81 Up from 78

+Student clubs and organizations 31 Down from 33

+Students active in clubs/societies 97.6% Up from 95%

+Varsity sports teams 9 Same

+Students participating in varsity sports 81% Down from 82%

+Students returning to home high school 2.3% Down from 8.3%

+Outreach to other schools

+Students in Summer Science Program (SSP) 346 Up from 266

+University Partners in SSP 11 Up from 9

+6 week summer research positions for other HS students 3 Same

+Other S.C.
 Educators in Outreach Training/Devel.
+Programs Down from 179

+Since 5.5.
+Educators in Oditicach Training/Devel.
+I Tograms 120 Down Holli 177

-Programs 266 N/C a Costs for academic program including summer research, but not re ite support)
+^a Costs for academic program including summer research, but not residential life (base state support)